Azure/AzureStack-Tools/README.md

     -  It will automatically run Windows Setup as the VHD OS is prepared.
 When asked, provide your country, language, keyboard, and other preferences.
   - Something goes wrong in the reboot/customization process, and you are not able to RDP to the HOST after some time.

----
-_This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._

 ##Add a VM image available in the Marketplace with PowerShell